 What to expect after filing your complaint

-All complaints filed to the HCRA will be acknowledged within two business days.
+All complaints filed to the HCRA will be acknowledged within three to five business days.
 The HCRA will be transparent about anticipated service standards, so you know what to expect.

 The HCRA will conduct an impartial assessment of complaints received from all parties.
 It is not necessary for you to determine if there has been a violation of the New Home Construction Licensing Act or its regulations.
 Your complaint will be reviewed and a determination made whether the HCRA has the authority to deal with the matter.